 First and foremost, you always want to find a photographer whose style you like.
 Once you know what style you’re looking for (vintage, storytelling, creative, etc.) it’s time to look through their portfolio as well as their other image galleries.
 Aside from portfolios, photographers often have blogs (which showcase many photos, typically in a storytelling fashion) and social network pages like Facebook.
 Look through all the images you can find; perhaps there are many curvy brides in the blogs and they simply didn’t make it to the actual portfolio.

 When you meet with a photographer for a consultation, ask them to see a whole wedding featuring a curvy bride.
+It would also be helpful to consider Event Photography Pricing, factoring that into your budget when working through the consultation with your perspective photographer.
 This will help show you how they capture the curves throughout the entire day (and not just the select images that may make it into the blog post).
 If they offer an option for an engagement session – do it!
 Engagement photos will help ensure you’re comfortable infront of the camera as well as working with your photographer.

 During that same consult, you should be able to feel the beginnings of a connection with that photographer.
 Do they make you feel comfortable?
 Are you relaxed in their presence?
 Can you laugh and joke with them?
 Do you feel like you can not only be yourself around them but also express your concerns, too?
 If you’ve answered “yes” to these questions it’s a great sign that you’ve got a photographer who you will be able to communicate effectively with; this is key when it comes time for a photo session!